denten-books/plain-text/1-metaphor.md

 The concept blends not with another conceptual domain but with the material affordances of the target medium.
 Such material affordances---our ability to actually discard data, for example---stand in arbitrary relationship to the source domain.
-Simply put we expect the thing to be deleted, but it is not.
+Simply put, we expect the thing to be deleted, but it is not.
 The incongruence breaks Lakoff's Invariance Principle.
 Whatever structural changes we expect to happen in the source domain do not carry on to the target.
-The metaphor breaks in a sense.
-It becomes a dead metaphor even under Lakoff's strict definitions.
+The metaphor breaks almost as badly as the transference between desks and ravens.
+The appearance of taking out the trash without the corresponding erasure of data becomes a dead metaphor even under Lakoff's strict definitions.

 As was the case with the "crane's foot" in the English "pedigree," the user of the simulated document dustbin is missing one part of the metaphor equation.